Hope Makes

 veteran_revb_960

-It’s a fact: Suicide among military personnel is at a crisis level.
-Though we’ve come a long way in learning how to recognize the signs and what to do to help, we need to do more even faster.
-This means stepping up the effort to integrate suicide prevention practices within military culture, coordinating the effort the connect those in need to life-saving resources, and promoting a greater awareness of mental health and suicide.
+Suicide among veterans is at a crisis level.
+Though we’ve come a long way in learning how to recognize the signs and what to do to help, we need to step up the effort to integrate suicide prevention practices within post-service culture, connect those in need to life-saving resources, and improve access to mental health care.

 students-young-adults